 How Walter Fischer Won a Bet on his Weight Loss Against All Odds

-Many people take the traditional route when betting online – their activities involve either betting on sports with the Ladbrokes promo code or betting on some other less-known things such as movie awards.
+Many people take the traditional route when betting online – their activities involve either betting on sports or betting on some other less-known things such as movie awards.
 However, one man took a very different bet that changed his life.
 A 37-year-old professional poker player from New York, Walter Fischer, was all over the news outlets in 2017 when he accepted an initial $100,000 bet to lose weight within six months and went home with $500,000 in his pocket.

 Fischer was going through a tough break at the end of 2016 – he had $97,000 in blackjack winnings, but his winning streak suddenly ended.
 He spent all his fortune, and additionally packed 18 to 22 kilos during this ordeal and weighed around 111 kg.
 With more than $100k in debt and turned to food for comfort.
 He said how he would eat 3 or 4,000 calories worth of cakes after losing a game of blackjack.